sachingulati/DOM-Unity/README.md

 1. **Namespace**: Default namespace of this application is `du`.
 2. **Prefix**: Information like group name, event, etc for an element can be provided in class attribute of that element.
 For this, the class name should be like: `[namespace]-[prefix]-[information]`.
 Example: "<input type='text' class='du-group-groupName' id='attributeName'/>"
 Prefixes are stored in prefix json object.
 Prefixes are modifiable.
 But use it with caution.
-3. **Groups:** DOM elements playing any role in functioning are provided group(s).
-Events trigger by any of such elements trigger the event on group(s) associated with them and they collectively perform some action.
+3. **Groups:** DOM elements which play any role in functionality are provided group(s).
+Any event triggered by any such elements triggers the event on group(s) associated with them and they collectively perform some action.
 Default prefix for group is `group`.
 Example: du-group-groupName.
-Example usecase: searching or filtering a list based on search parameters such as name, country, etc. Every group has group object which has properties associated with that group only
+Usecase: Searching or filtering a list based on search parameters such as name, country, etc. Every group has a group object which has properties associated with that group only.
-4. **Event:** Events in application are jQuery events, events can also be custom jquery events.
-You can add any number of events.
-Default events are keyup and change, you can change default events of application/group using `events` property.
-You can also specify event for an element with prefix.
+4. **Event:** Here by events, we are referring to jQuery events.
+Default events are keyup and change, we can change default events of application/group using `events` property.
+We can add any number of events to our application.
+We can also specify event for an element with prefix.
 Default prefix for event property is `event`.
 Example: du-event-click.
 Events added with prefix are in addition with default or group events. if you want to remove any default event from an element you can do it with `no-event` prefix.
 Example: du-no-event-change
 After updating events you will have to re-initialize that element, group or application as per the scope of that event using `initEvents()`.
 Events are associated with name: `[event name].[namespace]`.
 Example: click.du